TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

 \subsection{Age}

 If the periodicity detected in the \textit{TESS} light curves is not due to instrumental artifacts, the implied stellar rotation periods are relatively short for these type of stars \citep{barnes_rotational_2003, barnes_ages_2007}.
 Such short rotation periods could indicate they are young.
-Given the high level of contamination (see App.~\ref{app:TESS-cont}), the targets could belong to stellar clusters.
-Indeed, TOI-3288 has a 24~\% probability of being associated with the tidal tail of UPK612, which has an estimated age of $\sim100$ Myr \citep{kos_tidal_2024}.
+TOI-3288 has a 24~\% probability of being associated with the tidal tail of UPK612, which has an estimated age of $\sim100$ Myr \citep{kos_tidal_2024}.
 TOI-4666, however, is not known to be associated with any cluster.
 Using the stellar parameters ($T_{\rm eff}$, [Fe/H], $\log g$, $L_{\rm bol}$, and $\omega$; see Tab.\ref{table:stellar_parameters}), we estimated ages from PARSEC isochrones \citep{bressan_span_2012} via the PARAM1.5 web interface\footnote{\url{https://stev.oapd.inaf.it/cgi-bin/param}}.
 We find ages of $590^{+300}_{-200}$ Myr for TOI-3288 and $80\pm6$ Myr for TOI-4666.
 Since TOI-4666 is not affiliated with a young cluster, there is no other strong evidence that it is this young.